Consensus

 Consensus is a state of agreement between the participants of a decentralized network.
 This means that the nodes on the network agree on the history and current state of the blockchain.
 State represents data such as the amount of CKBytes every user owns and which digital assets they have.

-The Nervos Network has thousands of computers and millions of transactions that are constantly flowing through the network.
-The computers on the network must come to an agreement on which transactions are valid and the order in which they occurred.
+The Nervos Network consists of thousands of computers and millions of transactions that are constantly flowing through the network.
+A consensus must be reached between the computers on the network about which transactions are valid and in what order they occurred.
 This is a challenge because nodes are positioned all over the world, and internet transmission isn’t instant or completely reliable.

 Nodes pass messages to each other, sharing information about transactions and blocks that have been created.
 The messages might arrive out of order, or very late, or not at all.
 It also cannot be guaranteed that all of the nodes are functioning correctly or are being honest.